Solvable Families of Random Block Tridiagonal Matrices: Introduction

 One might anticipate that the form of the $r=2$ family should generalize to all even integer $\beta s$.
-However, computer assisted calculations for small $n$ values indicate that the Pffafian structure in \eqref{density2} breaks down for $\beta s=6$.
-Understanding what happens for larger block size $r$ beyond $\beta s=2$ also remains open.
-Our difficulty in extending exact formulas to either parameter regime is tied to our approach to proving Theorem \ref{thm:main}.
+However, computer assisted calculations for small $n$ values indicate that the Pfaffian structure in~\eqref{density2} breaks down for $\beta s=6$.
+Understanding what happens for larger block size $r$ beyond~${\beta s=2}$ also remains open.
+Our difficulty in extending exact formulas to either parameter regime is tied to our approach to proving Theorem~\ref{thm:main}.
 This rests on computing the absolute $\beta s$-moment of a certain structured determinant over the Haar distributed Orthogonal or Unitary group (in dimension $rn$).
 We do this by expansion and re-summation, the underlying complexity of which grows in both $r$ and $\beta s$.
 In another direction, our block model could certainly be constructed using quaternion ingredients, leading to $\HH(r,s)$ with $\beta=4$.
-The non-commutativity of the quaternion variables poses additional technical challenges in extending Theorem \ref{thm:main} to that setting, though we expect these are not insurmountable.
+The non-commutativity of the quaternion variables poses additional technical challenges in extending Theorem~\ref{thm:main} to that setting, though we expect these are not insurmountable.

 Next, a natural question is whether densities of the form \eqref{density1} or \eqref{density2} appear ``in the wild".
-In fact, the $r=2$ family bears close resemblance to what is known as the Moore-Read, or Pfaffian, state for the fractional quantum Hall effect, see \cite{MR_1991}.
-In that theory the points lie in the complex plane, so \eqref{density2} might be viewed as a one-dimensional caricature of these states in the same way that the Gaussian (and other) beta ensembles are one-dimensional caricatures of a true coulomb gas.
+In fact, the $r=2$ family bears close resemblance to what is known as the Moore--Read, or Pfaffian, state for the fractional quantum Hall effect, see \cite{MR_1991}.
+In that theory the points lie in the complex plane, so \eqref{density2} might be viewed as a one-dimensional caricature of these states in the same way that the Gaussian (and other) beta ensembles are one-dimensional caricatures of a~true coulomb gas.
+Additionally, the sum-over-equipartitions interaction term in \eqref{density1} is by itself reminiscent of the structure found for the densities of eigenvalue powers of certain determinantal point processes, see, for instance, \cite{Rains}.